-The ARC Committee has defined Terms of Reference which set out the responsibilities of the committee.
+The ARC has defined Terms of Reference which set out the responsibilities of the committee.

-The Panel appointed an Internal Auditor in 2023, on an outsourced basis, to support the ARC and its relevant activities.
+The Panel appointed an Internal Auditor in 2024, on an outsourced basis, to support the ARC and the Board.

 Risk and internal control framework

 The Panel acts in accordance with its risk appetite statement to achieve its statutory obligations.
 The Panel has implemented a risk management system which identifies and reports key risks and the management actions being taken to address and, to the extent possible, to mitigate those risks.